UK fuel crisis exposes systemic recruitment flaws | DW | 01.10.2021

 As gas stations across the UK ran dry after panic buying, many claimed it was a consequence of Brexit and the exodus of EU truck drivers.
 This clearly didn't help, but the UK's problem of recruiting drivers goes deeper.

-"The crisis is now absolutely something which is back under control," Chief Secretary to the Treasury Simon Clarke said, while Transport Secretary Grant Shapps urged people to "carry on as normal."
+"The crisis is now absolutely something which is back under control," said the chief secretary to the Treasury, Simon Clarke, while Transport Secretary Grant Shapps urged people to "carry on as normal."

-The Petrol Retailers Association (PRA), said Wednesday 27% of its members were out of fuel, down from two-thirds of its membership of 5,500 independent outlets three days earlier.
+The Petrol Retailers Association (PRA) said Wednesday that 27% of its members were out of fuel, down from two-thirds of its membership of 5,500 independent outlets three days earlier.
 The UK has a total of more than 8,000 filling stations.

 Gordon Balmer, executive director of the PRA, told DW that some sites were still experiencing delays, particularly in London and the southeast of England.
 Fuel stocks are normal at refineries and terminals, but deliveries have been cut due to the shortage of heavy goods vehicle drivers, according to a PRA statement.